nxthongbk/GroveSensor/README.md

 ## Prerequisites

-* A mangOH Red board.
+* A mangOH Yellow board.
 * A Grove IoT Expansion card.
 * Grove sensors: See detail of sensor on wiki page: http://wiki.seeedstudio.com/